alexcarriero/class_imbalance_project/simulation_code/send_to_hpc/README.txt

 To Regenerate Simulation Results Using High Performance Computing:

-1. Upload the entire folder "send_to_hpc" to your user portal on the HPC.
+1. Upload the entire folder "send_to_hpc" to your user portal on the High Performance Computer (HPC).

 2. Open the file "shell.sh"